 Additionally, children and adolescents with depression often engage in risky behaviors such as drug and/or alcohol abuse, which may only exacerbate the presence of the depression and lead to even more serious consequences.
 Sadly, children and adolescents who struggle with depression may attempt suicide.

-Finally, research has shown that depression is sometimes followed by a more serious mental health condition later in life, which is why early diagnosis and treatment is essential for the future health of your child.
+Finally, research has shown that depression is sometimes followed by a more serious mental health condition later in life, which is why early diagnosis and therapy at a depression treatment center is essential for the future health of your child.

 Types of Treatment Offered at SUWS of the Carolinas

-At SUWS of the Carolinas we provide four different treatment programs, which are designed to meet the distinct needs of all of our students, including those struggling with depression.
-Each program varies according to age, maturity level, presenting challenges, as well as social and adaptive development of our students.
+At SUWS of the Carolinas we provide four different treatment tracks, which are designed to meet the distinct needs of all of our students, including those struggling with depression.
+Each track varies according to age, maturity level, presenting challenges, as well as social and adaptive development of our students.
 All programs have a strong therapeutic foundation of evidence-based treatment practices and a holistic approach to health and wellness.
-These four distinct programs include:
+These four distinct tracks include:

 - Approach: For adolescents, ages 14-17, who are struggling with autism spectrum disorders, social issues, social avoidance, technology addiction, and more.